Edge Delta HTTP Workflow Source

 Pattern 5: State Persistence (Markers/Cursors)

-- Deduplication: Track processed record IDs
+- Deduplication — track processed record IDs to avoid duplicates

 nodes: